voxel51/platform-sdk/README.md

 ## Installation

-To install the library, first clone it:
+Install the SDK as follows:

 ```shell
 # Clone the repository